jamonholmgren/requirejs_demo/README.md

 ## Rationale
 This is not about speed.
 It is possible to get fast page loads using Rails Russian doll caching and various other techniques.

 What caching doesn't get you is an app-like feel.
-You get an app that feels like a website, because the kind of rich interactions that make an app feel "native" are _javascript_.
+You get an app that feels like a website, because the kind of rich interactions that make an app feel "native" really _require javascript_.

 This demo app is about using javascript to create rich interfaces that are only possible in the client-side.